hetalang/heta-specifications/syntax.md

     ```heta
     {
         prop1: true,
-        prop: false
+        prop2: false,
+        stringProp: "true"
     };
     ```

-5. The **Dictionary** value follows the same rules as Dictionary part of statement and can be nested.
+5. The nested **Dictionary** value follows the same rules as the dictionary part of statement and can be nested.

     Example:
     ```heta